How to Debug OCR in C#

 $vbLabelText $csharpLabel

-We wire this event into our logging infrastructure to track OCR job duration and detect stalls.
-If Duration exceeds a threshold without ProgressPercent advancing, the pipeline can flag the job for investigation.
+Wire this event into your logging infrastructure to track OCR job duration and detect stalls.
+If the elapsed duration exceeds a threshold without the progress percent advancing, the pipeline can flag the job for investigation.
 This is particularly useful for batch PDF processing where a single malformed page can stall the entire job.

-How to Handle Errors in Batch OCR Pipelines?
+How Do I Handle Errors in Batch OCR Pipelines?

 using IronOcr;